 How to Deal With Amazon Seller Support [GUIDE]

-Amazon Seller Support is bad.
+How to deal with Amazon Seller Support?
+First, accept that Amazon Seller Support is bad.
 Most Amazon Sellers devote about 10 – 15% of their time each week to dealing with Amazon Seller Support.

 Amazon Seller Support and Brand Registry Support can be contacted through Seller Central or the Brand Registry Portal, but it’s not always easy.